Proper ventilation: CO2 monitor "traffic light" helps to prevent the classroom from becoming a refrigerator

 Daily life with Corona at schools must therefore be about efficient ventilation at the right time.
-Technical devices such as the CO2 Ampel can provide valuable services in the classroom.
-They measure the carbon dioxide concentration in the classroom, which is a recognized indicator of the aerosol concentration.
-The CO2 Ampel lights up red when the threshold value for the CO2 concentration in the classroom is exceeded.
+Technical devices such as the CO2 monitor can provide valuable services in the classroom.
+They measure the carbon dioxide concentration in the classroom, which is a recognised indicator of the aerosol concentration.
+The CO2 traffic light signal lights up red when the threshold value for the CO2 concentration in the classroom is exceeded.
 When the air quality is good again, they give the all-clear.
 This prevents excessive and unnecessary ventilation.
 It gives students as well as teachers a feeling of security.
 You don't have to freeze and one can concentrate fully on the class.

-CO2 Ampel in the classroom increase performance and concentration
+CO2 monitor in the classroom increases performance and concentration

 Even apart from the corona pandemic, the indoor climate has been an urgent problem in schools for years.
 Because there are always many people in a small space in the classrooms, the CO2 emissions are high - and often higher than is acceptable in terms of air quality.
 However, increased levels of carbon dioxide can have negative consequences.
 They can trigger headaches, make you tired and limit your ability to perform and concentrate.